edthedev/presentation-ansible/outline.md

+## Intro
-## What is it
+What is Ansible
     Introduce/ explain the name Ansible
+Our Experience with Ansible

 ## Why Bother With Ansible?
 As a developer, I need to know that my problem was not the deployment.